karlgrin/neat/policy_manager/unit_testing/README.md

 ## Unity

 The framework used to execute the unit tests is **Unity**.
-Download Unity in the same folder as you have the neat project.
+Download Unity in the same folder as you have the neat folder.

 You can download Unity here:  https://github.com/ThrowTheSwitch/Unity